yf727/ML-for-classification/README.md

 This repo includes machine learning and data mining models I implemented in Python and R.

-Most of the examples are for the two machine learning courses CS5800, [CN229](http://cs229.stanford.edu/syllabus.html) and two data mining courses [CS6930](https://storm.cis.fordham.edu/~yzhao/fall2018/CS6930_syllabus.html) and GR4058 I took.
+Most of the examples are for the two machine learning courses CS5800, [CN229](http://cs229.stanford.edu/syllabus.html), and two data mining courses [CS6930](https://storm.cis.fordham.edu/~yzhao/fall2018/CS6930_syllabus.html) and GR4058 that I took.

 ## Machine Learning

-ML models implemented and demonstrated in this repo includes:
+Models implemented and demonstrated in this repo includes:

 1. Maximum Likelihood Estimator
 2. Naive Bayes (Maximum A Posterior)